CamDeans/CamDeans/README.md

 🧠 I'm currently learning RedHat OpenShift DO101

-👯‍♀️ I'm looking to collaborate on all things JAVA
+👯‍♀️ I'm looking to collaborate on all things programming!

 🤔 I'm looking for help with landing the perfect job!